alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 Once we have observed that the model **Bagging Regressor + Xgboost Regressor** with a **depth of 5** is the best predicted, what we have done is to establish the number of estimators that would allow us to improve our prediction.

-After observing that the **Bagging Regressor + Xgboost Regressor with a depth of 5 and 120 estimators was the model that gave us the best results, we went on to calculate the test error.
+After observing that the **Bagging Regressor + Xgboost Regressor with a depth of 5 and 120 estimators** was the model that gave us the best results, we went on to calculate the test error that is $2.61.

-Finally we have repeated the previous step with the complete CSV `taxi_model.csv` also obtained in the notebook `final_eda.ipynb`.
+Finally we have repeated in the notebook [`final_eda.ipynb`](Scripts/final_eda.ipynb) the previous step with the complete CSV `taxi_model.csv` also obtained in the notebook `final_eda.ipynb`.

 ## Visualization

 In this last section we have carried out a visualization in Tableau of the most interesting and relevant aspects.

-The tableau created can be observed in Tableau Public [here](https://public.tableau.com/profile/alvaro.santiago.fernandez.malagon#!/vizhome/ChicagoTaxiVisualization/TaxiTripsVisualization?publish=yes)or in the tableau uploaded to the repository [`Chicago_Taxi_Visualization.twbx`](Visualization/Chicago_Taxi_Visualization.twbx).
+The tableau created can be observed in Tableau Public [here](https://public.tableau.com/profile/alvaro.santiago.fernandez.malagon#!/vizhome/ChicagoTaxiVisualization/TaxiTripsVisualization?publish=yes) or in the tableau uploaded to the repository [`Chicago_Taxi_Visualization.twbx`](Visualization/Chicago_Taxi_Visualization.twbx).

 ## About the author